 Author and Playwright

-Anthony's latest book is Conversations at Warp Speed from BearManor Media.
-Other books written with co-author Robert E. Wood include Valiant for Truth: Barry Morse and his Lifelong Association with Bernard Shaw; Remember With Advantages (the theatrical memoir of actor Barry Morse); Stories of the Theatre; and Merely Players - The Scripts.
+Anthony's latest books are The Wit and Wisdom of Barry Morse and Conversations at Warp Speed.
+Other books co-written with Robert E. Wood include Valiant for Truth: Barry Morse and his Lifelong Association with Bernard Shaw; Remember With Advantages (the theatrical memoir of actor Barry Morse); Stories of the Theatre; and Merely Players - The Scripts.
 His two-act stage drama Bernard and Bosie: A Most Unlikely Friendship has been performed in both the United Kingdom and the United States.